 Figure 6.1 Receiver Conceptual Architecture.

 The Broadcaster Application is launched after the Receiver receives application signaling information (see Section 6.3 below) and then forwards the launch URL to the User Agent, which, in turn, loads the Broadcaster Application Entry Page from the URL.
-Note that the URL may point to an Internet server or to the Receiver Web Server depending on how it is formatted in the service application signaling, specifically, the HTMLEntryPage@bcastEntryPackageUrl or HTMLEntryPage@bbandEntryPackageUrl attributes of the HELD [3].
+Note that the URL may point to an Internet server or to the Receiver Web Server depending on how it is formatted in the service application signaling, specifically, the HTMLEntryPackage@bcastEntryPageUrl or HTMLEntryPackage@bbandEntryPageUrl attributes of the HELD [4].
 The specific mechanism of communicating the Broadcaster Application entry URL to the User Agent is a receiver implementation detail.
 However, the entry URL has specific arguments that must be provided as described in Section 8.2.

 Once the main Broadcaster Application Entry Page has been loaded, it may begin requesting content from various local or external URLs.
 This may be done through JavaScript or standard HTML5 href requests in the W3C-compliant fashion.
 It is assumed that any content received over broadcast via ROUTE file delivery is available through the Application Context Cache and accessed using the Receiver Web Server.
 This specification makes no assertions as to how this is done nor how any cache or storage is implemented.
 It does, however, describe how the Broadcaster Application can access the resources using HTTP requests to the Receiver Web Server.